DonThompson/FradBot/README.md

 * Missing units
 * Missing morph (orbital) & addons
 * Mule / scan management (not in this class)
+* Tech labs & reactors go through "building", but can't be built as buildings by a worker.

 Suggestions:
 * http://www.teamliquid.net/forum/starcraft-2/529138-improving-mineral-gathering-rate-in-sc2